 |Cisco Systems||Johnson & Johnson|

 The data from compensation surveys and related sources form the primary external view of the market.
-The Company’s philosophy is to generally consider a range from the 50th to the 75th percentile of the market for cash and total compensation for comparable job roles at companies within our benchmark group.
+In consideration of size and complexity, IBM’s philosophy is to apply a range from the 50th to the 75th percentile of the market cash and total compensation for comparable job roles at companies within our benchmark group.

 5. Compensation committee consultant